 Tools, tips, insights

 Another aspect of the uncertainty people are encountering is the desire to find ways forward and gain clarity in order to achieve a result.
 Any tools, tips, guides, insights and factsheets your content marketing can share to help with a particular question, challenge or opportunity will be well received.
 But in doing so remember the point about being short, punchy and visual if you want a good take up.

 One of the best promotional channels are your delighted customers.
 With people trusting the opinion of a friend and family member more than other sources, it’s important that your happy customers are singing your praises and forwarding fresh customers your way.
 Consider ‘recommend a friend’ and other referral-stimulating initiatives this Autumn as an easier way to boost enquiries.
 Also, encourage customers to review and leave testimonials on the key social proof channels for your business.

-Many events have already migrated online this year.
+Many events are still online.
 Those that do well respect that people can only watch a screen for so long.
 This means sessions need to be shorter and highly interactive to avoid fatigue.
 If you’re running webinars, attending online conferences be prepared to adapt your approach to encourage people to sign up and stay tuned in.

 With an eager desire to return to some form of normality, many people will take comfort from positive messaging and imagery associated traditionally with the Autumn season.
 Respect the socially distanced and different environment people now reside and work in, and use the colours and treats of the season to show your currency, relevance and positivity.

 Another thing to emerge from the lock-down was people re-familiarising themselves with their locality.
 This is hopefully going to continue, so be sure to emphasise your presence in local searches for your products and services.
 Make more of your Google My Business listing – sharing news and updates to show you’re active and open.